ispras/microtesk/README.txt

     Select the "Ant Home Entries (Default)" row.
     Click the "Add JARs..." button.
     Select the "microtesk/jars/ant-antlr3.jar" JAR file.
+    Press the "OK" button.

  4. Run the "build.xml" building script.

-    Right-click the "build.xml" file in Project Exlorer.
+    Right-click the "build.xml" file in Package Exlorer.
     Select "Run As/Ant Build" from the context menu.
     Ant will run ANRLR to generate the needed code translation classes and build the project.